Lusha Pricing Review 2026: Plans, Credits, and What Each Tier Gets You

 How does the Lusha credit system work?

-Every contact data reveal consumes credits: 1 credit for an email address and 5 credits for a phone number.
+Every contact data reveal consumes credits: 1 credit for an email address and 10 credits for a phone number under Lusha's current published rates (the phone rate was 5 credits under earlier pricing).
 Monthly plan credits can roll over up to twice your monthly limit.
 Annual plans front-load all credits at purchase, and unused credits expire at the end of the year with no rollover.
-If you reveal both email and phone for one contact, that costs 6 credits total.
+If you reveal both email and phone for one contact, that costs 11 credits total.

 Is Lusha better than ZoomInfo?

-Lusha and ZoomInfo serve similar markets but at different price points.
-Lusha is generally more affordable for small teams, with Pro plans starting at $22.45 per user per month.
+Lusha and ZoomInfo serve similar markets but at different price points — see our ZoomInfo vs Lusha comparison for a full breakdown.
+Lusha is generally more affordable for small teams, with paid plans starting at $37.45 per month on annual billing.
 ZoomInfo targets mid-market and enterprise buyers with higher pricing but a larger database and more features.
+You can also compare Apollo vs Lusha and Cognism vs Lusha.
 Lusha's G2 rating of 4.3/5 trails ZoomInfo's, though Lusha users frequently praise its simpler interface and faster setup.

 Can I use Lusha without an annual contract?

 Yes.
-Lusha's Pro and Premium plans offer monthly billing, though you will pay 25-35% more compared to the annual rate.
+Lusha's Starter, Pro, and Premium plans offer monthly billing, though you will pay roughly 33% more compared to the annual rate.
 The Scale plan typically requires an annual contract.
 Monthly plans do offer credit rollover (up to twice your monthly limit), while annual plans provide all credits upfront with no rollover at year end.

 Related articles